percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

 * ``TheSlave``
   Another system, with a |MySQL|-based server installed on it.
-We will reffer to this machine as ``TheSlave`` and we will assume the same things we did about ``TheMaster``.
+We will refer to this machine as ``TheSlave`` and we will assume the same things we did about ``TheMaster``.

 * ``Xtrabackup``
   The backup tool we will use.
 It should be installed in both computers for convenience.